History of Islam: Umayyad Caliphate

-Islamic Golden Age

-Islamic world during the Abbasid Caliphate
+Abbasid Caliphate

 The Abbasid dynasty rose to power in 750, consolidating the gains of the earlier Caliphates.
 Initially, they conquered Mediterranean islands including the Balearics and, after, in 827 the Southern Italy.
 The ruling party had come to power on the wave of dissatisfaction with the Umayyads, cultivated by the Abbasid revolutionary Abu Muslim.
 Under the Abbasids Islamic civilization flourished.
 Most notable was the development of Arabic prose and poetry, termed by The Cambridge History of Islam as its "golden age".
 Commerce and industry (considered a Muslim Agricultural Revolution) and the arts and sciences (considered a Muslim Scientific Revolution) also prospered under Abbasid caliphs al-Mansur (ruled 754–775), Harun al-Rashid (ruled 786–809), al-Ma'mun (ruled 809–813) and their immediate successors.
+Many non-Muslims, such as Christians, Jews and Sabians, contributed to the Islamic civilization in various fields, and the institution known as the House of Wisdom employed Christian and Persian scholars to both translate works into Arabic and to develop new knowledge.

 The capital was moved from Damascus to Baghdad, due to the importance placed by the Abbasids upon eastern affairs in Persia and Transoxania.
 At this time the caliphate showed signs of fracture amid the rise of regional dynasties.
 Although the Umayyad family had been killed by the revolting Abbasids, one family member, Abd ar-Rahman I, escaped to Spain and established an independent caliphate there in 756.
 In the Maghreb, Harun al-Rashid appointed the Arab Aghlabids as virtually autonomous rulers, although they continued to recognize central authority.
 Aghlabid rule was short-lived, and they were deposed by the Shiite Fatimid dynasty in 909.
 By around 960, the Fatimids had conquered Abbasid Egypt, building a capital there in 973 called "al-Qahirah" (meaning "the planet of victory", known today as Cairo).

 During its decline, the Abbasid Caliphate disintegrated into minor states and dynasties, such as the Tulunid and the Ghaznavid dynasty.
 The Ghaznavid dynasty was a Muslim dynasty established by Turkic slave-soldiers from another Islamic empire, the Samanid Empire.
 In Persia the Ghaznavids snatched power from the Abbasids.
 Abbasid influence had been consumed by the Great Seljuq Empire (a Muslim Turkish clan which had migrated into mainland Persia) by 1055.
 Two other Turkish tribes, the Karahanids and the Seljuks, converted to Islam during the 10th century.
 Later, they were subdued by the Ottomans, who share the same origin and language.
 The Seljuks played an important role in the revival of Sunnism when Shi'ism increased its influence.
 The Seljuk military leader Alp Arslan (1063 – 1072) financially supported sciences and literature and established the Nezamiyeh university in Baghdad.